 2. Display Larger Products

-You don’t have to fill your space with a make-shift branded experience.
-The space only floor spaces tend to be larger than shell schemes, meaning you can display larger products.
+You don’t have to fill your space with a make-shift branded solution.
+The space-only floor spaces tend to be larger than shell schemes, meaning you can display larger products.
 This is particularly effective for businesses that specialise in big products.

-When you choose space only you won’t have these worries, as these spaces tend to be positioned away from the shell schemes.
+When you choose space only, you won’t have these worries, as these spaces tend to be positioned away from the shell schemes.
 Often, these spaces are positioned in prime locations where you are guaranteed a large flow of traffic.

 4. Easy Access

-A huge perk of exhibiting on a standalone space is the ease of access.
+A huge perk of exhibiting in a standalone space is the ease of access.
 The flow of traffic is more likely to interact with you if it is easier to get onto your booth and talk to your representatives.
 If you imagine a trade show floor, the aisles lined with shell schemes tend to adopt a single file traffic system.
 This can put visitors off stopping for you or make them miss you altogether.

 The big players in your industry are likely to choose space only.
 They have larger budgets and want to ensure they make a lasting impression with a stand-out custom modular or custom-built exhibition stand.

-The best thing to do is to fill your shell scheme or space only with an attention grabbing exhibition stand.
+The best thing to do is to fill your shell scheme or space only with an attention-grabbing exhibition stand.
 Draw in crowds with interactive AV, unique design features and dynamic design.